 When a homeowner agrees to go through mediation, a mediator will empower you both by putting the decision-making back in your hands.
 They take your feelings and wishes into account as well as the evidence and facts.
 Everything you discuss is on a “without prejudice” basis and stays confidential.
 It’s only once you’ve reached a resolution and an agreement has been drafted and signed that the agreed outcome becomes binding.

-Deo Volente Mediation services are provided either online or over the telephone.
+We work with Mediation MK, whose services are provided either online or over the telephone.
 Their experience in low cost mediation services is second to none and they’re listed on the Ministry of Justice Online Directory of Mediation providers.
 Their large panel of highly skilled, accredited mediators are all insured up to in excess of £1,000,000.
 They will provide an hour of mediation equally shared by both parties at £50 plus VAT each.
 This is a lot cheaper than legal and court fees.

-If you don’t want to communicate directly with the homeowner or vice versa, all mediation arrangements can be handled via Deo Volente Mediation.
-You should use the letter template downloadable via this link to inform the homeowner that you wish to go through mediation.
+If you don’t want to communicate directly with the homeowner or vice versa, all mediation arrangements can be handled via Mediation MK and you can email [email protected] to start the mediation.

 If mediation doesn’t work out